Warsaw, Poland

 What are the schools in Warsaw like?

 "The Elementary School is really very good and the kids and teachers very obviously enjoy their time there.
 The Middle School is awful - the adminstration is arbitrary and scattershot.
 The make discussions and change policy without informing the parents or the students.
 Even something as minor as the grade average needed to reach the Prinicpal's List was changed after the Trimester ended and without informing any student or parent of the change.
 Surprise!
 In general you will find people in the community telling you "well it's not really an academic school but my child enjoys himself" and that's the truth.
 They do not seek to retain teachers with high academic standards and although they have set curriculum standards (for example) one 5th grade teacher will pile on homework, the next will give none.
-This is a once great school that has suffered over the past few years from poor leadership at the top and a general dumbing down of their standards," commented one expat when asked about American School of Warsaw in Warsaw.
+This is a once great school that has suffered over the past few years from poor leadership at the top and a general dumbing down of their standards," remarked one expat living in Warsaw with children attending American School of Warsaw.

 What are the pros and cons of living in Warsaw?